bogdbo/bogdbo/README.md

 ### Hey there 👋🏻, I'm [Bogdan](https://www.linkedin.com/in/bogdanboiculese)!
 A senior full stack developer from London.

 - 🔭 I’m currently working as senior fullstack developer @ HealthHero
-- 🌱 I’m currently learning how to take care of 🐇
+- 🌱 I’m currently learning flutter and how to take care of 🐇
 - 📫 How to reach me: b.o.g.d.a.n.b.o.i.c.u.l.e.s.e on gmail
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: `rc` in filenames stands for `run commands`